 Things to do in Whistler in Winter

 The Whistler ski area is the largest in Canada.
 Whistler in winter is all about ski season and snowsports.
 There’s skiing, riding, tubing, skating, cross-country, even bobsleighing down the 2010 Winter Olympics run.
-As a perennial top ski resort in North America year after year, the mountains of Whistler Blackcomb do winter like nowhere else.
+As a perennial top ski resort in North America year after year, the mountains of Whistler in winter are like nowhere else.

 In terms of getting to the runs, the Whistler Express Gondola gets you up to the Roundhouse Lodge on Whistler Mountain in 20 minutes.
-On the Blackcomb side, the Blackcomb Gondola in the Upper Village offers one continuous warm ride up the mountain to the Rendezvous Lodge.
+On the Blackcomb side, the Blackcomb Gondola is located at the base of Blackcomb mountain in the Upper Village.
+The Gondola offers one continuous warm ride up the mountain to the Rendezvous Lodge.

 From either side, you have access to Whistler Blackcomb’s 200 runs, 17 alpine bowls, and 4 glaciers.
 There’s more than 8,170 acres of skiable terrain.
 Are you excited yet?

-For less frequent visitors, EDGE Cards can be a good options.
-They’re available for pre-purchase open or restricted (non-peak) 10, 5 and 2 day periods.
+For less frequent visitors, EDGE Cards are a good option.
+They’re available for pre-purchase, with open or restricted (non-peak) 10, 5 and 2 day periods.
 You can purchase day tickets at Guest Relations at the base of each mountain (including Creekside), or book online 7+ or 14+ days in advance to get the best deal.

 Got kids?
 Save money.
 The Epic SchoolKids Whistler Blackcomb Pack is a FREE program for Canadian and Washington State Kindergartners through grade 5 that provides five days of free skiing and riding at Whistler Blackcomb.
 No purchase necessary but register early for this program.